Anti-topoisomerase antibodies: Epitopes and subtypes

-Anti Scl-70 antibodies (also called anti-topoisomerase I after the type I topoisomerase target) is a type of anti-nuclear autoantibody seen mainly in diffuse systemic scleroderma, but is also seen the more limited form of systemic scleroderma called CREST syndrome.
+Anti Scl-70 antibodies (also called anti-topoisomerase I after the type I topoisomerase target) is a type of antinuclear autoantibody seen mainly in diffuse systemic scleroderma, but is also seen the more limited form of systemic scleroderma called CREST syndrome.
 However, CREST syndrome is more closely associated with anti-centromere antibodies.
 Scl-70 antibodies are associated with more severe scleroderma disease.

 Anti-topoisomerase antibodies can be classified according to their immunoglobulin class (IgM, IgG or IgA).
 IgG-ATA is found most frequently in scleroderma, with IgA being quite common but IgM very infrequent.

 Pathology

 Topoisomerase I is an enzyme that relaxes the strain on DNA by nicking and ligating the DNA.
 ATA inhibits the activity of this enzyme.
-Since this activity occurs in the nucleus of the cell ATA is a form of anti-nuclear antibody.
+Since this activity occurs in the nucleus of the cell ATA is a form of antinuclear antibody.
 Scleroderma results from the overproduction of collagen in affected tissues, one study claims that there is an increased density of Topoisomerase I sites in the collagen genes, and that the antibodies may be altering transcription at these loci.

 ATA correlates with rapid progression of disease.